godotengine/godot-website/collections/_article/small-defense-gltf.md

 In a scene description format, materials can be contained in instances (as in, the instance is the mesh used, the transform in the world, and the material) or inside meshes (mesh comes with a material).
 OpenGEX and Collada apply materials to instances (the former), while glTF 2.0 does to meshes (the later).

 In 3D DCCs, the most common case is that materials are applied to objects.
-It's a very, very rare use case for artists to re-use the same model and apply different textures to it.
+It's a very, very rare use case for artists to reuse the same model and apply different textures to it.
 As such, the method used by glTF 2.0 is in my opinion more suited to real-life even if less flexible.

 ##### Skinning